‘We can’t quit’: For Hamilton and the Calgary Flames, a chance to stage a comeback at home

-In Hamilton, the stage play, an orphaned boy from the Caribbean becomes an American founding father and has a spectacular rise through the emerging U.S. political system.
-Spoiler alert: It doesn’t end well for the protagonist.

-In Hamilton, the hockey docudrama playing out in the Stanley Cup playoffs, Calgary Flames defenceman Dougie Hamilton is struggling to find his regular-season form in a series against the Anaheim Ducks that has been close on the ice, but not on the scoreboard.
-Spoiler alert: If Hamilton and his teammates don’t reverse the course of the series soon – say, beginning with Monday’s third game – it isn’t going to end well for them, either.
+Calgary Flames defenceman Dougie Hamilton is struggling to find his regular-season form in a series against the Anaheim Ducks that has been close on the ice, but not on the scoreboard.
+And if Hamilton and his teammates don’t reverse the course of the series soon – say, beginning with Monday’s third game – it isn’t going to end well.

 Calgary is down 2-0 to the Ducks, having lost 29 regular-season and playoff games in a row on Anaheim ice dating to the 2006 Western Conference quarter-finals.